google/playhvz/README.md

 ./node_modules/firebase-tools/bin/firebase login
 ./node_modules/firebase-tools/bin/firebase use --add trogdors-29fa4
 ```
+If the last line fails with an "Invalid project selection" error, then run ./node_modules/firebase-tools/bin/firebase login to make sure you are logged in using the right account.

 Copy the first relevant part of web/config_.json to web/config.json (i.e., remove the underscore)